-Ride for Reading closed out the 2018 delivery schedule by delivering over 800 books to over 400 children at Nashville's Whitsitt Elementary School in November.
-The volunteers, on their bikes, braved the rain and cooler temps to put an exclamation point on 2018.
+Ride for Reading closed out the year's delivery schedule by delivering over 800 books to over 400 children at Nashville's Whitsitt Elementary School in November.
+The volunteers, on their bikes, braved the rain and cooler temps to put an exclamation point on this year!

 Ride for Reading's October Nashville delivery to Buena Vista School featured a pro cyclist, a chicken, and a number of volunteers dressed as their favorite children's book character.
 We delivered to over 300 children at the North Nashville school.